ualib/agda-algebras/postmodern_algebra.rst

 .. rubric:: Footnotes

 ..
 [1]
+   The tile of this chapter, "Postmodern Algebra," is borrowed from Johnathan Smith and Anna Romanowska, whose algebra textbook has the same title.

+..
+[2]
    Using the tuple constructor described in :numref:`Section %s <tuple-functors>`, we could also represent such an operation as :math:`f : \mathrm{ntuple} A → A`, but we prefer to reserve ntuple for instances in which it acts as a functor.

 .. _categorytheory.gitlab.io: https://categorytheory.gitlab.io